 Several methods are used to keep roads in good winter driving condition.

-Snow plowing begins on main roads after approximately 3 cm of snow has accumulated and more snow is forecasted.
+Snow plowing begins on main roads after 3cm of snow has accumulated and more snow is forecasted.

 Call 311 for more information, 24 hours a day, 7 days a week.
 Note: Email is monitored during business hours.